 Whether you just bought a house or you want to enhance the look of your current home, purchasing a carpet is a great way to do it.
 In the carpet cleaning Whitby region, many customers look for two things during their carpet shopping journey; colour and texture.
 Little do they know, there is more to carpet than those two qualities, the type of carpet fibre matters as well.

 Our experts at Clean My Carpet have studied four main fibre types found in modern carpets today.
-Below you will find the types, and some facts about them.
+Below you will find some facts about them.

-- Olefin is water resistant.
-This is great for people who love to host events in their homes and people who have young children.
+- Olefin is water-resistant.
+It is the best choice for people who love to host events in their homes and people who have young children.

-- Does not lose its colour.
-This point is one of the reasons why olefin is so popular today.
-Many carpets fade overtime, but with this fibre, you can guarantee a long lasting carpet.
+- It does not lose its colour.
+This point is one of the main reasons olefin is so popular today.
+Many carpets fade over time, but with this fibre, you can guarantee a long-lasting carpet.

-Wool may not seem too popular due the percentage of people who purchase it, however, there are still tens of millions of yards that are produced and sell each year.
+Wool may not seem too popular due to the percentage of people who purchase it.
+However, there are still tens of millions of yards produced and sold each year.

-- It has the ability to hide soil very well
+- It can hide the soil very well.

-Polyester is said to be a great choice for areas that have stain concerns, and are low in traffic.
+Polyester is said to be a perfect choice for areas that have stain concerns and are low in traffic.
 An example of an area like this would be your linen closet or even your bedroom.